Explore Jobs

 • Revlon

-The Deodorant market value is projected to grow at a CAGR of 5.1%.
-The market is forecasted to reach $69.7 billion by the end of 2032.
+The deodorant market is projected to grow at a CAGR of 5.1%.
+It is expected to reach $69.7 billion by the end of 2032.

 3. What is the difference between antiperspirant and deodorant?